Art In Action

 All figures and tables should be submitted in the Supplementary Materials section.

-Authors can provide up to three optional supplementary materials to accompany the paper.
+Authors can provide up to four optional supplementary materials to accompany the paper.
 Multimedia content may include videos, code, and audio files, as well as additional images and/or other supplemental text files (up to 100 MB each).
 Each file must be accompanied with a title, 50-word description, and caption (including any credits and copyright information).
-Accepted video file formats include: .mov, .avi, or .mp4.
+We strongly encourage MP4 video files.

 All complete submissions received by the deadline will be acknowledged by email.
 For this purpose, a submission is complete if a paper ID has been assigned and an anonymized file of the paper, 50-word description, and representative image have been successfully uploaded.
 Complete submissions will be reviewed unless they are withdrawn by the author.
 For additional information about the Art Papers submission and review process, please refer to the Art Papers Submissions FAQ below.

 The Art Papers program requires that all submitted papers are fully anonymized.

 Please remove author and institution information from the author list on the title page, remove author information from all paper headers, and remove from the text any clues that would directly identify any of the authors.
 Please anonymize your submission file.
 Please note that PDF creator programs may automatically include author information in the file metadata.

 Citations of your own published work (including online) must be in the third person, in a manner that is not traceable to the identity of the authors.
 For example, the wording “in , Mountain and River have proposed…” is acceptable, whereas “in , we have proposed…” is not.
 (Where reference is listed explicitly as “Mountain, A. and River, A., Detecting Mountains and Rivers, In Proc.
 XYZ ’16, 721-741.”)